wassimj/Topologic/README.md

 # Installation Instructions for Linux
 This projects builds TopologicCore from the C++ sources (available at https://github.com/wassimj/Topologic.git)

 The instructions below are for Ubuntu (Tested) and Fedors (Untested) Linux.
-We assume that your account has Adminstrator priviliges.
+We assume that your account has Administrator privileges.

 1. **Install Opencascade 7.4.0 and dependencies**